milkicow/milkicow/README.md

 ![](https://komarev.com/ghpvc/?username=milkicow)

 My name is Kozlov Aleksandr.
-I'm second year student of MIPT DREC.
+I'm a fourth year student of MIPT DREC.

 In this profile you can find my education projects.